Skip to content

 Career impact and professional recognition

-Upon completion, you will graduate with the MSc in Workplace and Facilities Management, awarded by London Metropolitan University (London Met) and recognised as a Level 9 qualification on the National Framework of Qualifications.
+Upon completion, you will graduate with the MSc in Workplace and Facilities Management, awarded by London Metropolitan University (London Met), mapped to and aligned as a level 9 qualification on the National Framework of Qualifications.
 You will also be eligible to apply for Certified Level Membership of IWFM, gaining the professional designation CIWFM, and the programme is approved by Engineers Ireland for CPD, reinforcing its standing in the sector.

 *CATS Credits Displayed.
 2 CATS points = 1 ECTS point.